mahmoudimus/ida-pysigmaker/README.md

 # ida-pysigmaker

-A port of @A200K's [IDA-Pro-SigMaker](https://github.com/A200K/IDA-Pro-SigMaker) to IDA Python.
+An IDA Pro 9.0+ cross-platform port of @A200K's [IDA-Pro-SigMaker](https://github.com/A200K/IDA-Pro-SigMaker) to Python.
+Works on MacOS/Linux/Windows.

 Signature Maker Plugin for IDA Pro 9.0+